Follow / Friend Us

 But wait, there’s more!

 This doesn’t just apply to Word 2013, Excel 2013, and PowerPoint 2013 files.
-Once the client computers in your organization have been configured (either individually or through Group Policy), any future Word 2013, Excel 2013, or PowerPoint 2013 files AND any future Word 2010, Excel 2010, or PowerPoint 2010 files they password protect can be unlocked or the password reset with the new DocRecrypt tool.
+Once the client computers in your organization have been configured (either individually or through Group Policy), any future Word 2013, Excel 2013, or PowerPoint 2013 files (docx, xlsx and pptx ) AND any existing password protected Word 2007, Word 2010, Excel 2007, Excel 2010, PowerPoint 2007 or PowerPoint 2010 files they edit in Office 2013 can be unlocked or the password reset with the new DocRecrypt tool.
+Once an escrow key is added to a password protected file, it can be unlocked or reset even if it's been edited in Office 2010 or Office 2007.

 For all of the details, please check out the new TechNet article, Remove or reset file passwords in Office 2013, and download the DocRecrypt tool from the Microsoft Download Center.